Hoop is an app to make new friends online all around the world. There is no direct interaction on Hoop. Users can simply send friend requests.

 - the community can report it.
 Reported content is reviewed by our human moderators within maximum 48 hours.
 They can remove this content and terminate the related account.

-• If a user on Hoop breaks any rules from our Community Guidelines, we terminate their account and suspend their Snapchat account from Hoop, meaning that they can’t create a new account.
+• If a user on Hoop breaks any rules from our Community Guidelines, we terminate their account.

 • We remind users of our Community Guidelines when they post content for the first time.